Mechanical clock suspension spring

 Often enough a clock will either run too fast or too slow.
 If the pendulum is too long, the clock will run slow.
 On the other hand, if the pendulum is too short the clock will run too fast.

 In addition, the wrong leader length will also create problems with accuracy.
-This may or may not be corrected by raising the bob up or down.
+You may or may not be able to correct this by raising the bob up or down.
 This is done by turning the rating nut below the bob.

 If all else fails, a different leader length may need to be bought.
 Before shortening a pendulum it would be best to contact us to see if this is the best option.
 Cutting the pendulum is the last resort.